Juan-Abellan/Juan-Abellan/README.md

 An <a href="https://issuu.com/abellangarcia/docs/00_portfolio2023_issuu">architect</a> with <a href="https://github.com/Juan-Abellan">programming & data analysis</a> skills</h1>

 <p>Since completing my Master’s degree, I have worked as an architect in Spain, Ireland, and Germany, gaining experience in offices with diverse national and professional approaches.
-To broaden my professional scope, I have independently developed skills in programming and data science, including completing Python courses and the <a href="https://www.lewagon.com/">LeWagon Data Science Bootcamp</a> in Berlin.
+To broaden my professional scope, I have independently developed skills in programming and data science, including completing Python courses and the LeWagon Data Science Bootcamp in Berlin.
 I am currently developing my programming and data analysis portfolio while seeking opportunities where I can contribute my hybrid expertise and continue learning in a collaborative environment.</p>

 ------------------------------------------------------------------------